 2) The SEO game has gotten a lot less easier.

-Before you could find some high authority sites like article directories or post on big sites like Digg, Quora, write a small blog with a few pages and so forth and get easy rankings.
+Before you could find some high authority sites like article directories or post on big sites like Digg, Quora, write a small blog with a few pages (micro niches) and so forth and get easy rankings.
 Today, these avenues are closed and the person who seeks to get those high rankings again, needs to put an effort into content creation on their site (which runs them into problem #1 above).